ambroiseodt/ambroiseodt.github.io/_news/announcement_9.md

 related_posts: false
 ---

-📑 New preprint on Matrix Norm for Unsupervised Accuracy Estimation: <a href="https://arxiv.org/pdf/2405.18979">MaNo</a>.
+📑 New preprint on generalization under distribution shifts: <a href="https://arxiv.org/pdf/2405.18979">MaNo</a>.